MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/sm-perf.md

 # System Center - Service Manager performance

-This article describes how performance for System Center - Service Manager server roles and features is affected by different factors.

 Performance for System Center - Service Manager server roles and features is affected by different factors.
 Generally, there are three areas where positive and negative performance is most noticeable in Service Manager: